enspirit/bmg-website/src/content/docs/reference/Operations/cross-product.md

 The cross product of two relations is produced by combining every tuple from the left relation with every tuple from the right relation.

-The result's header contains all attributes from left plus all attributes from right.
+The result's heading contains all attributes from left plus all attributes from right.

 ### Requirements

-The headers of the two relations must not overlap, ie they can have no attributes with the same names.
+The headings of the two relations must not overlap, ie they can have no attributes with the same names.

 ### Example